andreasvc/disco-dop/docs/intro.rst

     (S (NP (DT 0) (NN 1)) (VP (VBP 2) (NP (DT 3) (NP|<JJ,NN> (JJ 4) (NN 5)))))
     0.0 s
     [...]

+Note that the ``-s`` option should specify the root label of the trees in the treebank.

 Run an experiment
 -----------------